MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-howto-proactive-message.md

 ---

-Note: In a real-world scenario you would persist conversation references in a database instead of using an object in memory.

-The conversation reference has a _conversation_ property that describes the conversation in which the activity exists.
+The conversation reference includes a _conversation_ property that describes the conversation in which the activity exists.
 The conversation includes a _user_ property that lists the users participating in the conversation, and a _service URL_ property that indicates where replies to the current activity may be sent.
 A valid conversation reference is needed to send proactive messages to users.
-For the Teams channel, the service URL maps to a regionalized server.
+(For the Teams channel, the service URL maps to a regionalized server.)

+> [!NOTE]
+> In a real-world scenario you would persist conversation references in a database instead of using an object in memory.

 ## Send proactive message